Categories

 Enough rope to hang themselves

 Rope opens with a bang; or, rather, a scream: Two privileged young men, Brandon (John Dall) and Phillip (Farley Granger), strangle their former classmate David Kentley (Dick Hogan) in the opening moments of the film.
-They do it not out of revenge or desperation but for the sheer, sick thrill of it — a smug exercise in Nietzschean superiority, a “perfect murder” to prove they can.
-(The story is inspired by the real-life Leopold and Loeb murder case in which two young men killed a fourteen year old in an elaborate plot with similar motivation — to prove they could get away with it through their sheer intellect.)
+They do it not out of revenge or desperation but for the sick thrill of it — a smug exercise in Nietzschean superiority, a “perfect murder” to prove they can.
+(The story is inspired by the real-life Leopold and Loeb murder case in which two young men killed a fourteen year old in an elaborate plot with similar motivation.)
+The pair stash David’s body inside a chest in their penthouse apartment, then promptly host a dinner party for David’s friends and family, serving food and small talk atop the hidden corpse.

 Brandon and Phillip embody two radically different ways of coping with that dissonance.
 Brandon, all preening confidence and brittle cruelty, is comfortable flaunting the rules he believes himself above.
 He’s not just proud of their crime; he practically wants to be caught, if only to bask in the affirmation of his own superiority for executing such a “perfect crime.”
 Phillip, meanwhile, sweats and crumbles, his nerves raw from the moment the film starts.
-His guilt is almost unbearable to witness.
+His guilt is almost unbearable to watch.
 Together, they form a duality of of anxiety and arrogance, each feeding the other toward their collapse in the closing minutes.

 It helps that Dall and Granger deliver wonderful performances tailor-made for Hitchcock’s needs, distinct but compatible.
 Brandon as rendered by Dall is an anti-hero worth savoring, his urbane haughtiness both charismatic and snakelike — it belongs in the Hitchcock Hall of Fame.
 Granger, for his part, gives a raw-nerve turn that’s almost too on edge.
 His Phillip is a man reverberating with guilt to the point you wonder why he’d participate in the crime in the first place.
 He’s the negative image and complement to Brandon’s arrogance.
 It’s easy to see why Hitchcock would recast Granger as the morally compromised lead of Strangers on a Train a few years later.

-The rest of the ensemble is pleasant but mostly unremarkable.
-Chandler makes an adorable romantic interest; I would have loved to have seen her in another Hitchcock film, but her acting credits are slim.
+The rest of the ensemble is solid but mostly unremarkable.
+Chandler makes an adorable girl-next-door romantic interest; I would have loved to have seen her in another Hitchcock film, but her acting credits are slim.
 Only Collier as David’s aunt threatens to tip the tone out of whack, leaning heavily into stagey transatlantic affectations that grow grating as the party drags on.
 Still, the supporting performances are just textured enough to keep the film flowing and interesting.

 Is It Good?